 No, the problem is that she DOESN’T have a lot of accurate information.
 She takes information and glosses over anything bad about it and spreads a bunch of misconceptions that affect ALL of us because it means that we need to deal with this crap IN OUR OWN COMMUNITY.

 UGHHHHHHHH, WICCANS AND WITCHES ARE NOT ALWAYS SYNONYMOUS.
 Come on Taboo, get your shit together.

-Anonymous asked: Hi, I'm sure you get this sort of this all the time but I really wanted to ask some stuff.
+Anonymous said: Hi, I'm sure you get this sort of this all the time but I really wanted to ask some stuff.
 I've kinda seen more pagan/wiccan (I really don't know which is what, I don't want to be offensive but I'm really new to this, sorry!) and I've become really interested in it, and I wanna know more about it and maybe even become involved in it!
 I guess i just wanna know how I might fall into place with all of this.
 (I'm running out of characters so I'm going to make a second ask :3)

 (same anon continuing from last text) So, I’m already a Christian with a bit of my own theology, I have a dæmon, believe in fate, and love how in touch with earth and everything you guys all seem to be.
 So i suppose I’d just like some basic info and some suggestions on where to start if I decide that I want to commit myself to this.
 Thank you so so much for anything you can tell me!